 America is currently facing one of the biggest crises the medical world has ever seen— the opioid overdose epidemic.
 So far, drug overdose death rates are steadily increasing, with a total of 52,000 deaths in as recent as 2016.
 Of those, more than 20,000 were the result of prescription opioid misuse.
 Today, the Kaiser Family Foundation has determined through polling that 66% (two-thirds) of the American population consider prescription drug abuse a severe problem that requires more attention.
 With this in mind, it’s of vital importance that we better understand and utilize any medical tools that can help prevent overdose and slow the death count.
 Thankfully, we have one: naloxone.
 Here are some need-to-know facts about the life-saving, overdose-reversing drug.

-Naloxone is completely safe to use and extremely effective.
+Naloxone is entirely safe to use and extremely efficient.
 In fact, this drug is fast-acting and is only active in a person’s system between 30 and 90 minutes.
-But as effective as it is, naloxone does not counteract overdoses brought on by non-opioid or narcotic drugs.
+But as powerful as it is, this drug does not counteract overdoses brought on by non-opioid or narcotic drugs.
 Additionally, it will not reverse the effects of an alcohol overdose.
 It only works on opioids, and it cannot be taken preemptively (i.e., before opioid drug use has happened).

-The sooner the drug is given at the first signs of an overdose, the better results it’ll yield.
-Waiting too long to administer naloxone may bring about serious consequences, even if the overdose is reversed.
+The sooner the overdose victim receives a dose of naloxone, the better results the drug will yield.
+Waiting too long to administer naloxone may bring about serious consequences, even if the drug does reverse the overdose.
 Brain damage is one example; when a person suffers an overdose, he/she experiences oxygen deprivation in the brain because breathing has stopped.
 Acting quickly is the key to avoiding consequences like this.

 - intramuscular— into the muscle